-Emission seen by the observer is calculated at 30 pulse phases and 8 equally spaced disk phase intervals, where disk phase zero is defined as when the neutron star first emerges from behind the disk, consistent with the start of the superorbital high state.
-For each beam geometry and disk rotation phase the luminosity of the beam and the luminosity of the disk regions visible to the observer are calculated and simulated hard (beam) and soft (disk) pulse profiles are made.
+Emission seen by the observer is calculated at 30 pulse phases and eight equally spaced disk phase intervals, where disk phase zero is defined as when the neutron star first emerges from behind the disk, consistent with the start of the superorbital high state.
+For each beam geometry and disk rotation phase the luminosity of the beam and the luminosity of the disk regions visible to the observer are calculated, and simulated hard (beam) and soft (disk) pulse profiles are made.
 The HV05 model does not include the effects of light bending on the emission viewed by the observer.

-In our model we constrain the disk surface between an inner radius of 0.8×10^8 cm and an outer radius of 1×10^8 cm, which HV05 found reproduced the observed SMC X-1 black body temperature.
-We initially set the observer angle to 20° because this agrees with orbital inclination estimates of $\sim 70^{\circ}$ for both SMC X-1 and LMC X-4 (Reynolds et al. 1993; van der Meer et al. 2007).
-While this value worked well for the SMC X-1 models, we found that we could not reproduce the Observation L3 pulse profiles with an observer angle of 20° .
-We tested a range of observer angles from $5-40^{\circ}$ and found that the Observation L3 pulse profiles could only be reproduced with an observer angle of 40° .
-We set the outer disk angle to be 45° for both sources; this is within the disk inclination range of $25^{\circ}-58^{\circ}$ estimated for SMC X-1 by Lutovinov et al. (2004), and we found this angle necessary to reproduce the observed LMC X-4 pulse profiles.
-Our outer disk angle also agrees with hydrodynamic simulations that Larwood et al. (1996) used to find stable precession in tilted accretion disks with outer disk angles of 45° .
+In our model we constrain the disk surface between an inner radius of 0.8×10^8 cm and an outer radius of 1×10^8 cm, which HV05 found reproduced the observed SMC X-1 blackbody temperature.
+We initially set the observer angle to 20° because this agrees with estimates of the orbital inclination of $\sim 70^{\circ}$ for both SMC X-1 and LMC X-4 (Reynolds et al. 1993; van der Meer et al. 2007).
+While this value worked well for the SMC X-1 models, we found that we could not reproduce the pulse profiles of Observation L3 with an observer angle of 20°.
+We tested a range of observer angles from 5° to 40° and found that the pulse profiles of Observation L3 could only be reproduced with an observer angle of 40° .
+We set the outer disk angle to be 45° for both sources; this is within the range of disk inclination of 25°-58° estimated for SMC X-1 by Lutovinov et al. (2004), and we found this angle necessary to reproduce the observed pulse profiles of LMC X-4.
+Our outer disk angle also agrees with hydrodynamic simulations that Larwood et al. (1996) used to find stable precession in tilted accretion disks with outer disk angles of 45°.
 We fixed the inner disk angle to a smaller value of 10° .
 We found that a beam half-width of 30° fit all observations well.
 While the disk geometry was allowed to vary between LMC X-4 and SMC X-1, we used the same disk parameters to describe the observations from each source, but allowed the beam parameters to change between observations.